 There are two types of geofences you can use to create your MobileScapes Data Extract:

-- Existing: A list of geofences that have been previously created by you or your organization.
+- Existing: A list of geofences previously created by you or your organization.

 - Create: This will allow you to draw an area on the map to specify an area of interest.
-You can also use an address to find a specific location on a map, or you can simply move the map to your area of interest.
+You can also use an address to find a specific location on the map or move the map to your area of interest by clicking and dragging.

-Before using each different type of geofence, it is important to consider the nature of the geofence in order to better understand your extract.
+Before using each different type of geofence, it is important to consider the nature of the geofence to better understand your extract.
 Please read the important considerations here below:

 1. Existing Geofences

-If you have created areas of interest and would like to use them to create a MobileScapes Data Extract, then you can import those areas into ENVISION as geofences.
-Keep in mind, these areas will be subject to the 2,000,000 square foot limit of user-created geofences.
-You can learn how to import your created areas here: Importing Areas from a Spatial File of Polygons
+If you have created areas of interest and would like to use them to create a MobileScapes Data Extract, you can import those areas into ENVISION as geofences.
+Please note these areas will be subject to the 2,000,000 square foot limit of user-created geofences.
+You can learn how to import your created areas here: Importing Areas from a Spatial File of Polygons.

 2. Create Geofences

-When creating your own geofences, it is important to consider the implications of what to include or not in your geofence.
-Also, you must always keep the 5,000,000 square foot size limit in mind.
+When creating geofences, consider the implications of what to include or not in your selection.
+Also, you must always keep the 2,000,000 square foot size limit in mind.

 Here are some examples of several different geofences drawn for a retail location: